 - Zeroing of the detector.

 - Zeroing of the measurement system.

 - Manual or automatic choice of the measurement range.

 - Choice of the single or continuous measurement mode.

-- Choice of the averaging time in range from at least 1-10s 5).
+- Choice of the averaging time in range from at least 1-10s5).
 The measurement result is the moving average that is refreshed every 1s.

 - Triggering and stopping the measurement.

+- Presentation of the measurement result.

 - Calibration and adjustment of the meter.